Key Points

 Involvement: Engaging stakeholders in change decisions and the change process.

-• Purpose: To engage employees actively in the change process.
+Purpose: Involvement aims to engage employees actively in the change process.

 Recommended Reading